ahmadalwareh/Python_Interview_Questions/questions/General Questions.md

 print(next(it)) # This will raise a StopIteration exception
 ```

 In this example, the `my_range` generator function defines a generator that generates a sequence of numbers from `0` to `n-1`.
-The generator is called to create a generator object, which is then iterated over using a for loop.
+The generator is called to create a generator object, which is then iterated over using a for a loop.
 The generator object is also converted to an iterator object using the `iter` function, and the iterator is iterated over using the `next` function.

 One important difference between generators and iterators is that generators can only be iterated over once.
 Once the generator has been exhausted, it cannot be used again.
 Iterators, on the other hand, can be iterated over multiple times.